-Political Personal Branding?
-I must admit that my first clients at Personal Branding, on 2006, were active politicians.
+Political Branding Staff?
+I must admit that my first clients at Personal Branding, In 2006, were active politicians.
 I'd rather not give names for avoiding stupid typecasting in one option or another.
-The tailor's wife is the worst clad, now the policy has lost the strategic position of the center and has gone to extremes.
-That implies the nonsense of the polarization "either you're with me or you're against me".
+You know, now politics has lost the strategic position of the center and gone to extremes.
+That implies the memez that of the polarization of "you're either with me or you're against me".

-In this post I'm dealing with the origin of the crises of confidence in politics.
-If you have little time, here's a one-minute summary video.
+In this writing I will tell you the origin of the crises of confidence in politics.
+If you're short on time, here's a one-minute video summary.

 We all have values.
 Some of us have even bothered to find out what they are.
-Values are universal principles by which we people are governed.
-They are our secret guide to knowing how to live harmoniously in community and evolve.
+Values are universal principles by which we govern people.
+They are our secret guide to how to live harmoniously in community and evolve.

-There are authors who argue that the values (what I also call super-powers) are innate to the human being.
-I prefer to think that they are also influenced by our culture, society, family, religion...
+There are authors who argue that values (those I also call super-powers) are innate to the human being.
+I prefer to think that they are also influenced by our culture, Society, Family, Religion...

 How to identify your values

 - Find out the values you project on others